mbadwa/devops-notes/Kubernetes-notes/kubernetes-notes.md

   - One Node Kubernetes cluster on your computer
 - Kubeadm: Enterprise grade for production
   - Multi node Kubernetes Cluster
-  - Can be created on any Platforms VMs, EC2, Physical machines, etc
+  - Can be created on any Platform, be it VMs, EC2, Physical machines, etc
 - Kops: Most stable way to run production Kubernetes
   - Multi node Kubernetes Cluster on AWS, GCP, DigitalOcean, and OpenStack